-This October, Breast Cancer Now are taking part in Free Wills Month which means that if you're aged 55 or over, you can have your will written or updated for free.
+Twice a year we take part in Free Wills Month.
+If you are aged 55 or over you can have your will written or updated free of charge.

 How it works

-If your local area is not taking part in this campaign, we are happy to refer you to our nationwide scheme, the National Free Wills Network.
-Simply email us at email@example.com for more information.
+If your local area is not taking part in this campaign you can try the National Free Wills Network.
+Email us at email@example.com with your postal address and we will send you more information.

-Gifts in wills are going to be increasingly important for the future of breast cancer research - leaving a gift in your will help bring forward the day no family has to face a future without the woman they love because of breast cancer.
+Gifts in wills are increasingly important for the future of our research, and in bringing forward the day no family has to face a future without the woman they love because of breast cancer.
+With the continued support of people like you, who share our vision, we believe we can change the future for the better.

 What happens during the appointment?